*This post may contain affiliate links for which I earn commissions.*

 Paper for scrapbooking come in a huge range of varieties and it can be a dizzying experience trying to select the best paper for your scrapbook pages.
 You’re really spoilt for choice when it comes to paper selection.
-There’s no lack of variety of choices.

-Just be warned, you could get addicted to acquiring more and more beautiful, gorgeous-looking scrap book paper! ;)
+Just be warned, you could get addicted to acquiring more and more beautiful, gorgeous-looking scrapbook paper! ;)

 Types of Scrapbook Paper

 Let’s take a quick look at the basic and common types of scrapbook paper available in the market.
-They include but not limited to:
+They include but are not limited to:

 Heavyweight, thick, acid-free paper available in a rainbow of colors, textures and weights.
 Cardstocks are usually used as background paper and are mostly plain-colored.
 Cardstocks are frequently matched with patterned paper for added interest.
 Common uses include creating photo mats, journaling tags and die cuts.